Skip Navigation

 Immigration Frequently Asked Questions (FAQs)

-As of March 31st, 2025, there is no official travel ban.
-However, due to increasing changes to immigration policy, we recommend you carefully consider any travel plans you might have outside the country and the potential ramifications if you were to leave.
+This is an evolving situation.
+Below is a list of updates currently available.
+Due to increasing changes to immigration policy, we recommend you carefully consider any travel plans you might have outside the country and the potential ramifications if you were to leave.
 Ultimately, it is your decision whether you choose to travel, and although we cannot provide any guarantees, the international office can support you by ensuring your travel documents are valid.
 There is also the OU immigration phone number in case you ever have an emergency immigration situation (for example, being denied entry at the border).
 The emergency phone is always carried by someone within the international office and is available to contact at any time for true immigration emergencies.
 The emergency number for OU-Norman is 405-651-2527 and the emergency number for OUHSC and Tulsa is 405-325-2577.

 Developments and updates to immigration policy are ongoing.
 Please check with your immigration advisor for the latest information on immigration policy and to ensure you have the appropriate documents and signatures for international travel.
 We encourage you to make responsible decisions, especially when travelling outside the US.